 Patricia Conrod, PhD

-Given this context, Université de Montréal’s Dr Julien/Marcelle and Jean Coutu Foundation Chair in Community Social Pediatrics will seek to understand how community social pediatrics is set up and works at the grassroots level, in order to develop appropriate evaluation tools to assess the practice’s effectiveness and efficacy in helping children at risk.
+Université de Montréal’s Dr Julien/Marcelle and Jean Coutu Foundation Chair in Community Social Pediatrics seeks to understand how community social pediatrics is set up and works at the grassroots level, in order to develop appropriate evaluation tools to assess the practice’s effectiveness and efficacy in helping children at risk.

 Chair in Movement Sciences